 Back in those mid eighty years I was a mess.
 Emotionally, spiritually and it has to be said physically.
 I loved nothing, drank ridiculous amounts, made a habit of being the most objectionable person in the room and showed no emotions other than contempt or disgust.
 I was a pathetic parody of rebellion with loads of talent being pissed up against a wall every other night.

-I can see now I was angry and I’ll be exploring that anger in coming blog posts but Kate Bush cut through all those layers of crap and opened my heart.
+It is easy for me now to see that I was angry and I’ll be exploring that anger in coming blog posts but Kate Bush and Cloudbusting cut through all those layers of crap and opened my heart.

 She made me look at my own relationship with my own father and realize what a huge disappointment I must have been to him.

-I can still remember, in my VCE year after doing something particularly stupid hearing him say to my mother when he thought I was out of earshot “Well dear, that’s the end of Mark.”
+My VCE year was a spectacular calamity.
+After doing something particularly stupid I remeber hearing him say to my mother, “Well dear, that’s the end of Mark.”

 It killed me.

 Over the next five years I did nothing to give him any reason to be proud of me and plenty of material to reaffirm he’s assessment of me back then.

 I’m sorry Dad.
 I still remember you taking me to the footy in under tens and being Team Manager because no-one else would.
 The sacrifices you made for all of us while you and mum battled with my brother Grant’s illness aren’t forgotten.
 I remember you taking me to Uncle Allan’s when I was four or five because Mum had to stay at the Royal Children’s I guess.
 I remember that stuff and I know you loved me.
 Despite me being such a disappointment, I know you still do.